The Fifth Horseman Is Fear: Reception

-When the film was released in the United States in 1968, it was praised by the critics.
+When the film was released in the United States in 1968, it was praised by critics.
 Time magazine said it was a "superlatively photographed film," and Roger Ebert wrote, "It comes as a shock, in the last ten minutes, to discover how deeply involved you have become.
 [It is] unmistakably the work of a master, and I can only wonder whether Brynych has made other films or if his ability is natural, as Fellini seems to be.
 I mention Fellini because this film seems to have what Fellini and very few other directors are able to achieve: A sense of rhythm." and "A nearly perfect film...beautiful, distinguished work.
 I imagine it will win the Academy Award for the best foreign film."
+On the review aggregator website Rotten Tomatoes, 100% of 8 critics' reviews are positive.